Lore · Book VI · Fiction

 Route disruption detected near high-noise area.

-Mara logged both outputs, then opened the raw spectrogram and listened with headphones the archive had purchased before the litigation budget arrived.
+Wren logged both outputs, then opened the raw spectrogram and listened on headphones the archive had bought before the litigation budget arrived.
 The sound did not say route.
 It did not say pain.
-It did not say old.
-It did not say crossing.
+It did not say old, or crossing.
+It pressed against her ribs until she was eight years old again, waist-deep in the bay beside her grandfather, before the waterline moved and before any model had learned to make grief legible.

-She typed in the archival note:
+She typed an archival note:

 Human bodily response observed.
 Do not confuse with translation.